“Family Law Lawyers Just Complicate Things”

-In every family law matter, the path moving matter forward should be one that is best-suited to the client and their family’s situation, needs, financial resources as well as other unique factors.
-Once decided, the chosen path, be it mediation, collaborative, litigation or negotiation brings order and direction towards resolution.
+In every family law matter, the path moving the matter forward should be one that is best-suited to the client and their family’s situation, needs, financial resources as well as other unique factors.
+Once decided, the chosen path, be it mediation, collaboration, litigation, or negotiation brings order and direction towards resolution.

-Family businesses, complex property holdings, and special children’s needs require other trained professionals to assist the family effectively and efficiently.
-Supporting each family member through this emotional transition requires a different expertise from the specialist who is experienced in valuing a business enterprise.
+Family businesses, complex property holdings, and special children’s need to require other trained professionals to assist the family effectively and efficiently.
+Supporting each family member through this emotional transition requires different expertise from the specialist who is experienced in valuing a business enterprise.

 Here’s a list of common assertions plied by prospective clients which ought to signal a conversation with their family law lawyer to set the record straight.

 - Reading the contradictory legal news sites informs you about the latest trends so you know all about the children’s legal rights, entitlement to spousal support, recent court decisions applicable to your circumstances, and a lot more.

 - Being self- represented you plod along in your divorce following exactly as your gym mate explains how it worked in their situation.

 - Not being able to distinguish a property asset requiring professional valuation which may affect an equalization payment and an income asset that may impact child and spousal support.
 If neither spouse knows then that’s OK.

 - Agreeing to a pro-rata allocation of the private family business for your minority interest.
 It’s simple and it seems fair.

 - Following last year’s tax provisions for child benefits without reference to the current year’s government budgets eliminating some or all of those programs.